CharlesSS07/jupyter-FlowBook/README.md

 <img src="./screenshots/installation/disablecheckbox.png"/>

-7. Check 'Jupyter Nodebook' in the list of extensions to enable it
+7. Check 'Jupyter Flowbook' in the list of extensions to enable it

 <img src="./screenshots/installation/nodebookcheckbox.png"/>